-- 1 Impacts of past HPC investments; - 2 Integrated, Pan-Canadian Strategy.
+- 1 Impacts of past HPC investments; - 2 Strategy for future investments.

-1. Impacts of Past Investments
+1. Impacts of Past Investments.

 - 1.1 Results and outcomes of past HPC investments.
-The extent to which past investments: - enabled leading-edge research on computationally-challenging questions that would not have been possible to undertake without the HPC resources: - enabled institutions and their researchers to gain a competitive advantage nationally and internationally; - attracted and retained excellent researchers: - enhanced the training of highly qualified personnel through research; - strengthened partnerships among institutions and enhanced the efficiency and effectiveness of HPC resources; - provided resources that are used to their full potential; - contributed to bringing benefits to the country in terms of improvements to society, the quality of life, health and the environment or contributed to job creation and economic growth.
+Past investments: - enabled leading-edge research on computationally-challenging questions that would not have been possible to undertake without the HPC resources; - enabled institutions and their researchers to gain a competitive advantage nationally and internationally; - attracted and retained excellent researchers; - enhanced the training of highly qualified personnel through research; - strengthened partnerships among institutions and enhanced the efficiency and effectiveness of HPC resources; - provided resources that are used to their full potential; - contributed to bringing benefits to the country in terms of improvements to society, the quality of life, health and the environment or contributed to job creation and economic growth.